The Dekker House

 Two fireplaces add warmth and a sense of luxury.

-Garage and utility shed: Space for two cars (plus a shed styled as a fake garage!) signaled affluence.
+Garage and utility shed: Space for two cars (plus a shed area made to look like a third garage bay!) signaled affluence.

-Refined materials: Redwood trim and marble details show subtle wealth and style, setting the home apart from its neighbors.
+Refined materials: Redwood ceilings and trim and marble details show subtle wealth and style, setting the home apart from its neighbors.

 Dekker’s home shares its quiet beauty with iconic modernist houses, like those crafted by Ludwig Mies van der Rohe.
 The low, simple roofline contributes to a box-like silhouette—striking in its understated elegance and clearly modern among the more traditional Southwestern architecture of Albuquerque.